stefanoborini/vai/docs/WritingPlugins.rst

 To better explain the last method, see the following examples:

-    token("Keyword"):              color("blue"),
+   "Keyword": "blue",

 This entry associates the "Keyword" token, to the color blue.
 All keywords will appear as blue, if not specified otherwise with a more specific Keyword identification.

-    token("Keyword.Constant"):     (color("white"), color("blue")),

-This entry will specialize Constant keywords.
-They will appear white on a blue background.

-The content of the value in the dictionary can be

-    - a single entry: that color will be the color of the identifier
-    - a tuple with two entries: the first color is the foreground, the second is the background.
-If the background is None, it is equivalent to the single entry option.

-Always use the sdk.color() and sdk.token() functions to create the dictionary.
+   "Keyword.Constant":     "white,blue",

+Although not yet supported, this syntax will allow to specify font properties alterations

+   "Keyword.Constant":     "white bold,blue",

+The space separates alterations from the color.
+Alterations must come after the color.

 You can obtain a list of the available tokens from the pygments documentation, and the list of the available colors from the module vaitk.gui.VColor.VGlobalColors distributed together with vai.
+At the moment, only named colors can be specified, not hex values.

 To install the syntaxcolor plugin you have to copy the plugin directory into ~/.local/share/vai/plugins/syntaxcolors/.
 The new colorscheme will only be used if chosen.
 You enable it